acg/alangrow.com/content/blog/maximally-generative-letter-tiles.html.md

 for word in open(args.pop(0)) if args else sys.stdin: word = word.rstrip('\n')

-  # discard words with odd letter counts, capitals, apostrophes,
+  # discard words with odd length, capitals, apostrophes.
   if not RE_VALID_WORD.match(word):
     continue